 If Memphis wins the lottery, its pick goes to the Detroit Pistons under the terms of a 1997 trade involving Otis Thorpe.
 Memphis receives Houston's pick as a result of the Steve Francis trade of 1999.

 Atlanta has the option to convey its pick to Milwaukee as part of last year's Glenn Robinson deal.

 McNair arrested on DUI, weapons charge

-NASHVILLE, May 23 (UPI) -- Quarterback Steve McNair of the Tennessee Titans was arrested early Thursday and charged with drunken driving and possession of a handgun.
+NASHVILLE, May 22 (UPI) -- Quarterback Steve McNair of the Tennessee Titans was arrested early Thursday morning and charged with drunken driving and possession of a handgun.

-A spokesman for the Nashville Police Department said McNair was arrested in downtown Nashville, posted bond, and was later released.
+A spokesman for the Nashville Police Department confirmed that McNair was arrested in downtown Nashville, posted bond, and was later released.
 A blood-alcohol test given McNair was above Tennessee's legal limit of 0.10.

-The Nashville Tennesseean reported that McNair consented to a Breathalyzer test and registered a .18, well over the legal limit in the state of Tennessee.
+The Nashville Tennesseean reported that McNair consented to a Breathalyzer test, and registered a .18, well over the legal limit in the state of Tennessee.